 Credit scores are another rating factor that has been banned in Massachusetts.
 A credit-based insurance score is typically used by insurers in other states, but in Massachusetts, a good or bad insurance score should have no impact on your car insurance premium.

 One of the most critical factors in determining the cost of car insurance is your driving history.
 Drivers with a moving violation, like a speeding ticket or DUI on their driving record, generally incur a surcharge on their auto insurance policy for at least three years in the commonwealth.
 The table below shows an estimate of how much each incident could affect the average annual premium in Massachusetts, but the final premium may vary depending on the frequency and severity of incidents, as well as each company’s underwriting methodology.

 For drivers with repeat infractions on their record, some car insurance companies may even deny coverage.
 In these situations, there are carriers that specialize in high-risk auto insurance in Massachusetts.

 |Driving incident||Average annual premium in Massachusetts||% increase in average annual premium|

-Massachusetts car insurance requirements
+Massachusetts car insurance rates by vehicle type

 - $20,000 in bodily injury liability and uninsured bodily injury liability insurance per person